GambitBSM/gambit-yaml/README.md

 # gambit-yaml

 Read GAMBIT YAML files in Python.
 Why?
-GAMBIT YAML files contain lists as YAML keys and an !import keyword, that isn't support out of the box by Python YAML libraries.
+GAMBIT YAML files contain lists as YAML keys and an !import keyword, that isn't supported out of the box by Python YAML libraries.

 ## Install